powolnik/TaskaDoo/Docs/ImplementationPlans/FeaturePlans/TextInput.md

 # Text Input
-Even though voice Task input is an important feature of TaskaDoo, ability to input Tasks through text is vry important as well.\
+Even though voice Task input is an important feature of TaskaDoo, ability to input Tasks through text is very important as well.\
-That's because not every User will feel comfortable with saying their Task out loud even at their own home (family, roommates - other people in general).
-Besides, it might not be apropriate in public.
+That's because not every User will feel comfortable saying their Task out loud even at their own home (family, roommates - other people in general).
+Besides, it might not be appropriate in public.

 ### 1. Use of build-in Android and IOS keyboards